timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part K-National Maritime Transportation Advisory Committees/CHAPTER 151-NATIONAL MARITIME TRANSPORTATION ADVISORY COMMITTEES.md

     * (B) ADDITIONAL SUBMISSION.—With respect to a committee established under section 70112 and to which this section applies, the Secretary shall submit the advice, reports, and recommendations received from the committee under paragraph (2) to the Committee on Homeland Security of the House of Representatives in addition to the committees specified in subparagraph (A).

+* (k) OBSERVERS.—

-* (k) OBSERVERS.—Any Federal agency with matters under such agency's administrative jurisdiction related to the function of a committee established under this chapter may designate a representative to—
+  * (1) IN GENERAL.—Any Federal agency with matters under such agency's administrative jurisdiction related to the function of a committee established under this chapter may designate a representative to—

-  * (1) attend any meeting of such committee; and
+    * (A) attend any meeting of such committee; and

-  * (2) participate as an observer at meetings of such committee that relate to such a matter.
+    * (B) participate as an observer at meetings of such committee that relate to such a matter.

+  * (2) NATIONAL COMMERCIAL FISHING SAFETY ADVISORY COMMITTEE.—With respect to the committee established under section 15102, the Commandant of the Coast Guard shall designate a representative under paragraph (1).

+* (l) TECHNICAL ASSISTANCE.—

+  * (1) IN GENERAL.—The Secretary shall provide technical assistance to the Committee if requested by the Chairman.

+  * (2) COMMITTEE CONSULTATION.—With respect to the committee established under section 15102, the Chairman of the committee shall seek expertise from the fishing industry, marine safety experts, the shipbuilding industry, and others as the committee determines appropriate.

-* (l) TERMINATION.—Each committee established under this chapter shall terminate on September 30, 2027.
+* (m) TERMINATION.—Each committee established under this chapter or to which this chapter applies shall terminate on September 30, 2029.

+* (n) SAVINGS CLAUSE.—Nothing in this section shall preclude the Secretary from taking emergency action to ensure safety and preservation of life at sea.